ENERGY STORIES

 Picture

 What about people who cook with gas?
 My partner Cathy had a gas stove in her last house.
-At first she wanted to replace our electric stove with a gas stove because she thought she'd never give up gas fired cooking.
-Then she tried a stir fry on the induction cooktop using her favorite large carbon steel frying pan.
+She thought she'd never give up gas fired cooking.
+Then she tried a stir fry on the induction cooktop using her favorite large carbon-steel frying pan.
 She was able to get a higher temperature, yet maintain exact control of the heat at all times.
-Now, she has found it as easy or easier to cook with induction for everything.
+Now, she has found it as easy or even easier to cook with induction for everything.

 Lately, we found even more reasons to avoid gas.
-There was a fatal gas explosion in our town recently due to a leak in the pipes under the street causing gas to seep into the basement of a house.
-Then, we saw an article about the health effects of the NO2 gas emitted from open gas flames.
-People with asthma and other breathing problems are often have more symptoms in high levels of NO2.
+There was a fatal gas explosion in our town due to a leak in the pipes under the street causing gas to seep into the basement of a house.
+We also read an article about the health effects of the air pollution emitted from open gas flames.
+People with asthma and other breathing problems are often have more symptoms from this indoor air pollution.

 Our conclusion: We definitely prefer cooking with the induction cooktop over our conventional electric stove.
 And, as we don't have gas service to the house now, we definitely don't plan to have it installed in the future.

-As for the future, we'll start obtaining more induction compatible cookware and eventually replace our stove with an induction model.
-As for the remaining cookware we have that is incompatible, we'll donate it to charity.
+In the future, we'll replace the few items of cookware with induction compatible ones and someday replace our stove with an induction model.
+As for the remaining cookware we have that is incompatible, we plan to donate it to charity.

 Our recommendation: We encourage everyone to give this a try.
 Renters can get in on this since nothing in the kitchen needs to be modified.
 There's no risk to singeing or scorching the countertop as the bottom of induction units stays cool.